chadday/nicar_ocr/README.md

 For this tutorial, we're going to use an open source powertool from Xpdf called pdftotext.
 The construction of the command is pretty intuitive.
 You point it at a file and it outputs a text file.

-I often use this tool to check for hidden text, particularly in documents that are redacted.
-Our example is from just a few months ago when lawyers for Paul Manafort accidentally filed a document that wasn't properly redacted.
-Reporters, including my colleague Michael Balsamo, quickly realized that even though the document contained blacked out sections, the text of those passages was still present.
-That text [revealed](https://www.apnews.com/608b9fcbca5941348e2ac8796e94c8cd) Manafort had shared polling data with a Russian associate during the 2016 election.
+I often use this tool to check for hidden text, particularly in documents that have redactions.

+Our example is from 2019 when lawyers for Paul Manafort accidentally filed a document in court that wasn't properly redacted — even though the document contained blacked out sections, the text was still present in the document.
+You can read more about it [here](https://www.apnews.com/608b9fcbca5941348e2ac8796e94c8cd).

 One way to get to this text is just to copy and paste the sections out.
-But this can be tedious, particularly if there are a lot of sections or you have a large document.
-A faster and easier to read method is what we're going to do with Xpdf's pdftotext.
+But this can be tedious if there are a lot of sections or you have a large document.
+A faster and easier method is Xpdf's pdftotext.

 Our [document](files/manafort/Manafort_filing.pdf) has several sections like this.